OpenPEPPOL/documentation/Code Lists/README.md

     * Started fixing the structure of the code and example columns
     * Added a new column on validation rules for the values
 * Document type identifiers
-    * Changed displayname of "PEPPOL BIS Billing V3" to "PEPPOL BIS Billing UBL Invoice V3", "PEPPOL BIS Billing UBL CreditNote V3" and "PEPPOL BIS Billing CII Invoice V3" for better separation
+    * Changed the Profile code of several document types so that they come closer to uniqueness
 * Process identifiers
 * Transport profiles